 In earlier times, the reach of one's word was far more constrained than today.

-If you had the ethos of a sage, aphorisms could be finely crafted into teachings, but these would have fairly local and limited reach unless you were one of the greatest of all time.
+In a pre-literate age, if you had the ethos of a sage, aphorisms could be finely crafted into teachings, but these would have fairly local and limited reach unless you were one of the greatest of all time.
 And even then the time for such reach to be established would be far after your lifetime.

 Poetry was a tool to fairly reliably preserve your message and ensure you were repeated ad infinitum through oral performances after your death.